 Water is described as hard or soft, depending on its mineral content.
 Fish use the minerals in the water as part of their nutritional requirements, but different fish species have different water hardness tolerance and preferences.

 So, betta fish need soft water that contains hardly any calcium.
 The lower the levels of calcium, the lower the water pH level will be, and bettas need a water pH level of close to 7.0 to be happy.

 However, in contrast, goldfish prefer tank water with a higher calcium content, which, consequently, has a higher pH level, ideally between 7.2 and 7.6.

-Goldfish are much larger than bettas, and they do produce an awful lot of waste.
-Goldfish don’t have stomachs, so everything that they eat passes straight through the fish and into their aquarium.
-So, it’s essential that your fish tank has an efficient, mature biological filtration system that can cope with the waste products and control the Nitrogen Cycle.
-You’ll also need to carry out partial water changes every week to keep the levels of ammonia, nitrites, and nitrate under control.
+Goldfish are much larger than bettas and produce an awful lot of waste.
+Goldfish don’t have stomachs, so everything they eat passes through the fish and into their aquarium.

-You could fit a baffle to the filter outlet to restrict the current but keep the flow rate or perhaps use a sponge filter to suit your betta fish, but a sponge filter will never handle the quantity of waste that the goldfish generate.
+You could fit a baffle to the filter outlet to restrict the current but maintain the flow rate or use a sponge filter to suit your betta fish.
+However, a sponge filter will never handle the quantity of waste the goldfish generates.